Last week we tackled the first step of addressing the challenges of unstructured text.

 Once you have the right technical capability, we come to our first problem.
 The machine does not understand the meaning of words and phrases in various contexts.
 For instance, it is unable to determine the context of the word ‘cross’.
 It does not know the difference between ‘I am cross’ and ‘I will cross the road’.
 The word ‘cross’ can be used in more than six contexts at any given time.
 It is the human that has to teach/train the machine these contexts.
 An age-old problem since AI & NLP was created.

 While AI already has a formidable reputation as an amazing capability when used on quantitative data (the numbers), few people realise that its capability with unstructured text is known to be poor.
 The real issue is that if you are using purely AI and NLP, you then have to have a lot of gold-standard training data in order to train the machine without bias.
 But obtaining such a high volume of gold-standard training data is next to impossible.

 The Real Challenge

 Kai- FU- Lee, Chinas top expert in AI, states that ‘AI cannot deal with unknown and unstructured spaces, especially ones that it hasn’t observed.’
-Googles AI blog, posted by Jacob Devlin and Ming-Wei Chang, further argues that one of the biggest challenges in natural language processing (NLP) is the shortage of training data.
+Jacob Devlin and Ming-Wei Chang, further argues that one of the biggest challenges in natural language processing (NLP) is the shortage of training data.
 Because NLP is a diversified field with many distinct tasks, most task-specific datasets contain only a few thousand, or even a few hundred thousand human-labelled training examples.

 Many organisations suffer with this issue.
 Take Facebook, for instance.
 This vast organisation includes 7500 people who manually read and categorise comments in order to train the machine.
-Last July (2018), they decided to employee an additional 5000 employees to assist with training the machine and to classify comments on Facebook.
+Last July (2018), they employed an additional 5000 employees to assist with training the machine, and to classify comments on Facebook.